Explore

 Lea en español.

-Visiting the fifth sculpture—Spectra—on the berm by Interstate Highway 88 requires a short drive to Parking Lot 4 or a mile and a half walk from the Visitor Center and up a slight hill.
+Visiting the fifth sculpture—Spectra, the brittle button snail—on the berm by Interstate Highway 88 requires a short drive to Parking Lot 4 or a mile and a half walk from the Visitor Center and up an inclined, wood-chipped trail.
 This path is not accessible to wheelchairs.

 Parking Lot 1 features accessible parking spaces and is close to the Visitor Center and Meadow Lake Trail where four of the sculptures can be found.
 The accessible parking spaces and pathways from Parking Lot 1 to the Visitor Center feature smooth pavers and are accessible to wheelchairs.
 The distance from the furthest parking spot to the main entrance of the Visitor Center is one-quarter of a mile.